hyperledger-archives/fabric/docs/dev-setup/logging-control.md

 logger.
 The *shim* logs as "shim".

-Go language chaincodes can also control the logging level of the chaincode *shim* interface through the `shim.SetLoggingLevel` API.
+Go language chaincodes can also control the logging level of the chaincode *shim* interface through the `SetLoggingLevel` API.

 `SetLoggingLevel(LoggingLevel level)` - Control the logging level of the shim

-Below is a simple example of how a chaincode might create a private logging object, and also control the amount of logging provided by the shim based on an environment variable.
+Below is a simple example of how a chaincode might create a private logging object logging at the INFO level, and also control the amount of logging provided by the *shim* based on an environment variable.

 ```
 var logger = shim.NewLogger("myChaincode")